Tensor Rank and Complexity: Introduction

 \section{Introduction}

 This article grew out of three lectures held by the first author at the Fall School \emph{Varieties, Polyhedra, Computation}, which took place at FU Berlin from September 30 to October 4, 2019 and was part of the Thematic Einstein Semester on Algebraic Geometry in Berlin.
 The goal of the lectures was to provide an introduction to different notions of tensor rank and their relation to the asymptotic complexity of matrix multiplication.
 Thereby, special focus has been put on expressing the exponent $\omega$ of matrix multiplication with the various concepts of rank.
-These extended lecture notes present the covered material in detail, come with additional content and partly aim at offering a survey on the topic. \\ The first section recalls well-known results on matrix rank and equivalence of matrices.
+These extended lecture notes present the covered material in detail, come with additional content and partly aim at offering a survey on the topic.

+The first section recalls well-known results on matrix rank and equivalence of matrices.
 This motivates a natural generalization to $d$-tensors, that is presented in part two.
 There, the classification of all cases with finitely many tensor equivalence classes is stated.
-Furthermore, prehomogeneous vector spaces are studied with the help of the Castling transform and Venturelli's refinement of the Sato-Kimura Theorem is presented.
+Furthermore, prehomogeneous vector spaces are studied with the help of the castling transform and Venturelli's refinement of the Sato-Kimura Theorem is presented.
 In the third section the concepts of tensor (border) rank and multilinear rank are introduced.
-An extended example illustrates how these notions can be used to completely classify tensor equivalence in this particular case. \\ The fourth part defines the exponent $\omega$ for studying the asymptotic complexity of matrix multiplication.
+An extended example illustrates how these notions can be used to completely classify tensor equivalence in this particular case.

+The fourth part defines the exponent $\omega$ for studying the asymptotic complexity of matrix multiplication.
 Then, $\omega$ will be phrased in terms of the (border) rank of the tensor of matrix multiplication and two ways of bounding $\omega$ are given.
-The latter allows to recover Strassen's result from 1969 and his algorithm for multiplying matrices is discussed as well. \\ Afterwards, the fifth section introduces symmetric rank (also known as Waring rank) and border symmetric rank.
-To determine the Waring rank of a symmetric tensor part six deals with Apolarity Theory.
-In particular, the reduced and the scheme-theoretic version of the Apolarity Lemma are presented.
-This is applied in section seven to several examples, e.g. to determine the symmetric rank of a monomial.
-In addition, $\omega$ is expressed in terms of the (border) symmetric rank of a family of symmetric tensors. \\ The last section shows how $\omega$ can be recovered with yet another concept of rank, the asymptotic rank of a tensor.
-We end with Strassen's Asymptotic Rank Conjecture, its special case for $\omega$ and the introduction of tensor asymptotic rank.
-Thereafter, the exercises from the fall school are given as an appendix. \\ The authors do not claim any originality, neither in the presented results, that are all known, nor in the presentation, which is influenced by the vast literature on the subject. \\
+The latter allows to recover Strassen's result from 1969 and his algorithm for multiplying matrices is discussed as well.